gnpapers/gn2-progress-report/1_accomplishments.md

 Rework of underlying algorithms for name finding, resolution, reconciliation
 ---------------------------------------------------------------------------

 We rewrote name parsing algorithm.
-We still use Parins Expression Grammar approach, the same we used for our popular Ruby-based parser.
-Scala version makes it possible to do the same work more about two orders of magnitude faster and cheaper.
+We still use the Parsing Expression Grammar approach, the same we used for our popular Ruby-based parser.
 We are in the process of dramatically increasing speed of name resolution algorithms.

-We are currently working on name resolution algorithms to make them more than one order of magnitude faster.

-We won participation as mentors in Google Summer of Code, and used it to create novel arpproaches in quality estimation of scientific names
+We won participation as mentors in Google Summer of Code in 2015, and used it to create novel machine learning approaches to estimate the quality of scientific names

-Replication mechanisms to simplify creation of local names services
+Simplify creation of local names services
 -------------------------------------------------------------------

-We moved to linux containers approach to increase scalability and at the same time hugely simplify installation of our products in local environments.
-We moved all our production services to Docker platform which allows to install all services with a one command on a terminal instead of complex instructions.
+We moved to Linux containers to increase scalability and at the same time hugely simplify installation of our products in local environments.
+We moved all our production services to Docker platform which allows to install each of our services with just one command.

-We also in the process of configuring CoreOS cluster which together with OpenSource project Kubernetes developed by Goggle and used by Google internally to create a massive fault tolerant system for running our services.
-We successfully tried this approach on Google Engine Cloud first and now we are implementing it for bare-metal machines in University of Illinois Data center.
+We also in the process of configuring CoreOS cluster which together with Open source project Kubernetes developed by Goggle and used by Google internally to create a massive fault tolerant system for running our services.
+We successfully tried this approach on Google Engine Cloud first and now we are implementing it for bare-metal machines in the University of Illinois Advanced Computing center.
-In spite of significant complexity of from system administration point of view of name resolution, and especially name finding services -- Docker and Kubernetes approach makes it at least order of magnitude easier.

-Name finding is mostly a goal for 2nd year of the grant.
-In this year we rewrote from scratch Ruby-based web service to make it compatible with future scala-based name-finding algorithm, and to make it Docker-compatible.

 Papers in peer review journals
 ------------------------------